-Authors are responsible for the content and cite-checking of their own articles.
-Jotwell editors and staff may make editorial suggestions, and may alter the formatting to conform to the house style, but the author remains the final authority on content appearing under his or her name.
+- Authors are responsible for the content and cite-checking of their own articles.
+Jotwell editors and staff may make editorial suggestions, and may alter the formatting to conform to the house style, but the author remains the final authority on content appearing under his, her, or their name.

 - Please keep citations to a minimum.